 Datsun originated in Japan as DAT-GO (the DAT-car) a century ago in 1914.
-The word DAT means ‘lightning-fast’ in Japanese but is also a reference to the three financiers who supported the business at the time – namely Mssrs.
+The word DAT means ‘lightning-fast’ in Japanese but is also a reference to the three financiers who supported the business at the time – namely Messrs.
 Den, Aoyama and Takeuchi – an acronym of the first letter of each name.
 Using the same logic, it was promoted as Durable, Attractive and Trustworthy, or DAT for short.
 In 1933, Nissan’s founding father Yoshisuke Aikawa took over the business with a vision of “mobility for all”.
 The introduction of a lightweight, economical, yet resilient car to meet the aspirations of young Japanese people in the early 1930s was named the ‘son of DAT’ – Datson – which later changed to Datsun.
 For those of you old enough to remember, Datsun was popular in SA in the 70s until the brand was phased out in 1981 when it was changed to Nissan.
 Fast-forward to 2012 and Nissan announced the return of the Datsun brand to be their third global brand after Infiniti.
 At the launch I attended in June last year, we were told “the Datsun brand is set to provide a sustainable motoring experience to optimistic up-and-coming customers in high-growth markets.”
 The Datsun brand was so well known that it’s still recognised today, a good thing for Nissan.

 There’s no radio included with the car, but instead a docking station and a player (on the higher priced model).
 It will fit any modern phone and all you need is an Aux jack to connect your phone to play your own music.
 It also has a USB jack but this is just for charging.
 On my drives I had my phone in the dock and plugged in with my music playing the whole time, and with Samsung’s dismal battery life I was able to keep it plugged in and charged so that I still had a phone to use when I arrived at my destination.
 It plays ok, clear and loud enough to drown out my rendition of Ludacris’s Move Bitch, so that’s cool.

 Seating is a little odd, there’s plenty space front and rear, but the front feels a little weird with the car having a bench seat setup.
-The seats are surprisingly comfortable though.
+The seats are surprisingly comfortable though, but a Durban trip may get tiring fast.
 Having a bench setup means the handbrake isn’t in the traditional spot, instead it pulls out of the dash like a bakkie.
 In fact, the whole feel of the car is like an older Nissan Champ, except instead of seeing a load bin behind you, there’s seats.
 I had the more expensive of the two models and so I had some cup holders in the door panels too.
 They do their job but using them is a little awkward, I’d put a bottle there but not a steaming hot cup of Mugg & Bean’s finest because I’d probably end up in the emergency room.
 For a budget car like this, the interior is better than I expected and having an efficient aircon in this heat is always a good thing.
 The boot is ok; it may fit a pram or a set of golf clubs, but not both.
 I got a pair of 17-inch tyres in there, but had to remove the rear parcel shelf to do it.
 The rear seats can fold down though, so if you have a bigger load to transport, it should manage ok.

-Overall the Datsun GO is a pretty decent little car and besides it being bought by first time buyers as an entrance into the world of new cars, I reckon it will be popular in fleets and with small companies that need a runabout for their daily deliveries and collections.
+Overall the Datsun GO looks to be a pretty decent little car and besides it being bought by first time buyers as an entrance into the world of new cars, I reckon it will be popular in fleets and with small companies that need a runabout for their daily deliveries and collections.
 It’s a student’s dream car with modern styling, colours, the docking station and the fuel economy.
 Coming in at R89 500 and R99 500 respectively, it’s got that definite bang for buck about it.
 As mentioned at the launch, Nissan wants it to be a stepping-stone to the brand; they want Datsun owners to move up a notch when it comes time to replace the car and opt for something from the Nissan stable.
 The Datsun GO is available through Datsun branches countrywide, located within select Nissan dealerships.
 They come with an optional service plan and warranty and service intervals are at 15 000km.

 As with the Datsun Sparkle in the late 70s, the GO will appeal to individuals who want a car tailored to their personality.
 There will be specific pre-set trim and option packages available, one for the sporty types, one for a family and one for women (which features parking assist – Seriously, that's how the release worded it - I had a chuckle at that).
 The options on offer can also be bought out of the packages, they include: